ppekala/ports-tools/README.md

 tbuilder
 --------

-Wrapper that makes easier to queue multiple builds of one port, ports with certain names, ports with Makefile containing phrase, etc.
+Poudriere testport wrapper that makes easier to queue multiple builds of:
+- specific port
+- ports linking with certain library
+- ports with certain names
+- ports with Makefile matching regular expression
+- slave ports etc.

 upgrade-base
 ------------

 Helper script for upgrading FreeBSD base.
+Detects and sets number of make jobs possible.
+After upgrade rebuilds ports with kernel modules and offers to remove old files using dialog inerface.

 upgrade-ports
 -------------

 Helper script for updating ports tree and upgrading your ports.
+Combining information gathered from UPDATING and MOVED files tries to provide upgrade process as problem free as possible.
+This includes showing new UPDATING entries since last upgrade, ports origin move tracking, simple conflict resolution, removal of obsolete ports and sanity checking afterwards.
+Before any change is made user is presented with summary of changes intended similiar to pkg upgrade.